Kenya: Masai Mara safari

-At Flash Pack, the safety and security of our travellers are of utmost importance to us.
-We work closely with our ground staff to ensure that our itineraries prioritise safety above everything else.
+At Flash Pack, the safety and security of our travelers are of utmost importance to us.
+We work closely with our ground staff to ensure that our itineraries prioritize safety above everything else.
 Kenya is a beautiful and welcoming country, but it’s important to be aware of potential safety issues.

 - What are the Covid-19 requirements for visiting Kenya?